‘Go ahead. She’s in the garden…’

 It’s so out of line to try to turn back time

-When Linn comes to visit the next afternoon, she finds Taïga and Rowan in the den, playing the piano and singing.
-She leans against the wall, admiring the siblings.
+When Linn comes over the next afternoon, she finds Taïga and Rowan in the den, playing the piano and singing.
+She leans against the wall, admiring the beautiful siblings.

 ‘C’mon, Linn.
 Sing with us!’

-Taïga moves over and pats the bench next to her, ‘You don’t want to sing?
+Taïga moves over and pats the bench next to her.
+‘You don’t wanna sing?
 Well, play the piano with me then…’

 Part II – End of Chapter 23

 A thousand thanks to JesseSue at Poses by Bee who has created the sad piano poses at my request.
 As usual, she has outdone herself, getting such emotion into her poses that I’m not sure my picture taking is enough to give her creations credit!
 Thanks so much for your incredible patience and creativity!